On this page

 All complaints should be investigated and the principal will decide the next steps.
 Refer to Section 2: 6.
 Investigation and interviewing.
 This may include recommendations for future action.
 It is good practice to document this decision and send a copy to parents.
 Refer to Section 3: 11.
 Documenting processes.

-Complaints to the board of trustees
+Complaints to the board

 The board is the employer of school staff and responsible for the school operating within the law.
-Boards of trustees are committed to making school the best learning environment possible for students.
+Boards are committed to making school the best learning environment possible for students.
 Parents have the right to have their concerns listened to and addressed.

 Note